Why Isn't My Book in Every Bookshop?

 Final Word: What If a Bookshop Says No?

-• strengthen your online presence
+• Strengthen your online presence

-• engage with readers on social media
+• Engage with readers through social media and content platforms

 Want to know more?